ballerina-platform/module-ballerina-websocket/docs/spec/spec.md

 #### [writeBinaryMessage](#writebinarymessage)

 `writeBinaryMessage` API can be used to send a binary message.
-It takes in the message to be sent as a `byte[]` and returns an error if an error occurs while sending the binary message to the connection.
+It takes in the message to be sent as a subtypes of `anydata`.
+The data will be converted to `byte[]` before sending.
+This returns an error if an error occurs while sending the binary message to the connection.

 ```ballerina
 # Writes binary data to the connection.
 If an error occurs while sending the binary message to the connection,